Intrepiware/pdftextextractor/README.md

-# PDF To Text
+# PDF Text Extractor

 ## Summary

 This project converts a multi-page PDF to png images, then offers two ways to read the text off of those pages.
 The extracted text is saved in a separate markdown file.

 This project is intended (and best suited) for PDFs that contain scanned copies of a physical page.
-Most PDfs have the text digitally encoded in the file (i.e, you can highlight the text and copy + paste it).
-This project *will* work for those files, but there are better ways of extracting the text from those files (e.g. [PyPDF2](https://pypdf2.readthedocs.io/en/3.0.0/user/extract-text.html)).
+Most PDFs have the text digitally encoded in the file (i.e, you can highlight the text and copy + paste it).
+This project *will* work in those cases, but there are better ways of extracting the text from those files (e.g. [PyPDF2](https://pypdf2.readthedocs.io/en/3.0.0/user/extract-text.html)).

 ## Extraction Methods